littlehadi/Lab2_300028268_300036342/README.md

 lab02-1484511_90210901210
 ```

-When finished, submit a text file named after your student numbers (xxxxx_yyyyy.txt)
+When finished, submit a text file named after your student numbers (xxxxx_yyyyy.txt).
-with the lower student number first.
 For example,

 ```
 lab02-1484511_90210901210.txt